madhur-taneja/madhur-taneja/README.md

 ## 👨‍💻 About Me

-I'm a Software Engineer and Module Lead at TEKsystems in the Transformation, DevOps & Cloud vertical, and I'm passionate about solving complex problems & delivering high-quality solutions.
+Hi!
+I'm Madhur, a Software Engineer and Module Lead at TEKsystems in the Transformation, DevOps & Cloud vertical, and I'm passionate about solving complex problems & delivering high-quality solutions.
 My expertise spans across full-stack development, cloud computing, DevOps, and scalable architecture.
 I thrive in collaborative environments and am always eager to learn new technologies..

 I'm a Computer Science Engineering (CSE) graduate from Chitkara University and a former member of the University Coding Academy (UCA) batch.
 Also, a Nanodegree graduate and working as a Mentor for Front-End Web Developer Nanodegree (FEND), Cloud Engineer Nanodegree (CDEND), Cloud DevOps Nanodegree (CDND), and Hybrid Cloud Nanodegree (HCND) at Udacity.

 Please consider this work a reflection of my calibre, not a limitation of my skillset